Medical Answering Service Price Guide for 2023

 The way you’re charged could include a monthly fee, paying by the minute, or paying by the call.
 You may also see any combination of these options.

 As you consider the options available to you, look for a company that best suits your needs in terms of payments.
 Before moving forward with a company, make sure you understand exactly how their charging and payment system works.

 Cost per Minute

 This is by far the most common billing practice for medical answering services today.
 This service is exactly what it sounds like.
-Companies who offer this option have a setup that tracks how many minutes their agents spend on the phone for you.
+Companies that offer this option have a setup that tracks how many minutes their agents spend on the phone for you.
 The number of minutes is multiplied by a designated rate to find out your total.

 The cost for a medical answering service ranges between $0.91 – $1.19 per minute of receptionist time.
-Without question, the cheaper the price, the less you can expect from your provider.
+Without question, the lower the price, the less you can expect from your provider.
 Things like bilingual services, 24-hour support, appointment scheduling, and prescription support may be more difficult with small plans.

 Medical Answering Service Cost per Call

 With a pay-by-the-call medical answering service, you’ll spend between $0.63 – $1.94 per call.
 The call center will want to know what type of support they will be offering your callers.
 This allows them to better calculate a fair cost per call.
 This option probably sounds cut-and-dried too.
 So it might surprise you to hear it’s not.